 - In Between Batches: Spray your pan or griddle between each pancake or batch of pancakes.
 You could use butter, but nonstick coconut oil spray works like a charm.

 - Whole Wheat Waffles

 - Baked Oatmeal Cups

-These whole what banana pancakes are made with protein-packed Greek yogurt, sweet banana, hearty whole wheat flour, and not much else.
-For best taste and texture, see my 3 success tips above and avoid making any ingredient substitutions.
+These whole what banana pancakes are made with protein-packed Greek yogurt, sweet banana, and hearty whole wheat flour.
+For best taste and texture, see success tips above and avoid making any ingredient substitutions.

 - 1 and 1/3 cups (167g) whole wheat flour or white whole-wheat flour (spoon & leveled)

 - 2 teaspoons baking powder